SoftwareBrothers/adminjs/docs.md

   B --> |has many|D(<a href=./BaseProperty.html>BaseProperty</a>)
 </div>

-First of all [base class]{@link Admin} is used to convert all supported database connections (mongodb, sql-like, etc) to list of databases which interits from {@link BaseDatabase}.
+First of all [base class]{@link AdminBro} is used to convert all supported database connections (mongodb, sql-like, etc) to list of databases which interits from {@link BaseDatabase}.
 It utilises {@link DatabaseFactory} to construct correct database type.

 Then each class which inherits {@link BaseDatabase} can fetch all resources present in the database.
 Each resource inherits from {@link BaseResource}